storeforminecraft/sfom-docs/en/terms/PrivacyPolicy.md

-# Store for Minecraft : Privacy Policy
+﻿# Store for Minecraft : Privacy Policy

 ## 1. Purpose of processing personal information

-MadebyCompany (https://storeforminecraft.com or ‘Store for Minecraft’) is processing personal informations for the following purposes, and do not use for any other purpose.
+Thymedesk (https://storeforminecraft.com or ‘Store for Minecraft’) is processing personal informations for the following purposes, and do not use for any other purpose.

 - Confirming customer intent
 - Confirming and identifying the provision of the service